ankyra/escape-docs/content/docs/escape_vs_x.md

 nextLabel: Installation
 ---

+Escape provides abstractions over releases, deployments and environments, making it easier to manage the life-cycle and delivery of software components and their artefacts.
+We primarly use Escape to manage cloud environments, and as there are many tools in this space, this page will try and show where Escape fits in, how it's different or where the overlap is.

 Any statements perceived as negative are hopefully fair critiques of the tools in question.
-We've probably taken inspiration from all these tools so please don't take this the wrong way, dear vendors.
+We've probably taken inspiration from all these tools so please don't take this the wrong way, dear vendors <i class='fa fa-heart'></i>

 ## Escape vs. BOSH